Adamant-im/adamant-wallets/README.md

     }
   ]

   // Optional.
-Tor configuration if the project uses Tor
+Tor configuration if a project uses Tor
   // It follows the same structure as the root properties
   // Currently supported props are described below:
   "tor": {